ministryofjustice/cloud-platform-runbooks/README.md

 **DO NOT EDIT ANY FILES IN THIS REPOSITORY**

-A [CircleCI pipeline] automatically creates the files in the `docs` directory from the [source files].
+A [CircleCI pipeline] automatically creates the files in this repository from the [source files].

 So, any changes made to files in this repository will be overwritten by the next update.

 ## Repository settings

-This repository does not have master branch protection to allow the CircleCI runbooks publishing process to commit compiled runbook documentation files.
+This repository uses `gh-pages` as the default branch, and does *not* have branch protection, to allow the CircleCI runbooks publishing process to commit compiled runbook documentation files.

 [CircleCI pipeline]: https://github.com/ministryofjustice/cloud-platform/tree/master/.circleci/config.yml
 [source files]: https://github.com/ministryofjustice/cloud-platform/tree/master/runbooks